OzzSykes/YOOF/README.md

-# KidAI Play - Children's AI Education Centre
+# Yoof - Children's AI Education Centre

 🚀 **Built with the 5 Day Sprint Framework by Omar Choudhry**